JamisonCrawford/cnydata/index.md

 Community Data Meetings focus on all things data-driven projects, presentations, and discussions on local matters at the city, county, and regional level.
 Each meeting is facilitated using a series of agenda items and are designed to cultivate a spirit and culture of data sharing in the region.

-* To view projects, share datasets, and more, visit the [Community Data Action Roadmap](https://docs.google.com/spreadsheets/d/1sayqL54fInEr45rhFoAqono5c4n0O94TNsXID60eQVg/edit?usp=sharing).
+* To view projects, datasets, and more, visit the [Community Data Action Roadmap](https://docs.google.com/spreadsheets/d/1sayqL54fInEr45rhFoAqono5c4n0O94TNsXID60eQVg/edit?usp=sharing).
 * To view all Community Data content, visit the [Community Data G Drive](https://drive.google.com/drive/folders/0Bw2_-OoxEGlbZV95dTdiNkluSVE?usp=sharing).

 ### R Learning Community